chikakoo/YuGiOh-LOTD-LE/README.md

 It will create a folder called _YGO_2020_.
 You can nagivate to YGO_2020/decks.zlib to get a list of all the opponent deck names you can replace with these scripts.

+## Customizing the Randomization
+If you wish to specify certain criteria with deck randomization, you can do so by modifying the deckDistributionSettings.json file, which will be in the same place you put the YuGiohRandomizer.dll.
+There's a variety of things you can do with the randomization - see the file itself for some documentation and examples.

+By default, it will use the "General Deck" settings, which simply provides a reasonable distrubtion of completely random monsters in set level brackets, as well as 9 random spells/traps.

 ## Running the Scripts
 Now we're ready to run the scripts!
 At this point, all you have to do is run the script you wish to use:
 - **YuGiOh Save Deck Extractor**: replace_opponent_deck_with_prebuilt.bat